telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 ### Bind to Remote Data

-You are able to bind the `TreeListDataSource` to remote data, which means that the TreeList is going to load items from a web service.
-Remote data binding is going to enable the retrieval of data from the server and the saving of TreeList data items to the server database.
+You can also bind the `TreeListDataSource` to remote data.
+This means that the TreeList will load items from a web service.
+Remote data binding enables the retrieval of data from the server and the saving of the TreeList data items to the server database.

-For additional information on Kendo UI DataSource, refer to [this article](/framework/datasource/overview).
+For additional information, refer to the article on the [Kendo UI DataSource]({% slug overview_kendoui_datasourcecomponent %}).

-The example below demonstrates how to enable remote binding for the TreeList by setting the DataSource `transport`.
+The following example demonstrates how to enable the remote binding for the TreeList by setting the DataSource `transport`.

 ###### Example